(You have been redirected here to our free ebook sub-domain from the CaravanCamperRV.com home site.)

 As a master electrician and designer of machines and their controls, I have created many things in my mind and on paper… some that others had to build, and some that I have had to build for myself.
 They have always worked.
 Most people can’t do that and won’t understand it.
 So be it.

-But keep in mind, I am retired.
+But keep in mind, I am now retired.
 I moved out of the cold of northern Indiana because I didn’t like the freezing weather, and then I moved out of Arizona because I didn’t like the heat and traffic.
-Even here, in the “lower Midwest”, where the temperature is more even, we still have some extremes, plus the high humidity.
-Therefore, I tend to work outside when it is comfortable to do so… not because I feel a need to meet any deadlines.
+Even here where the temperature is more even, we still have some extremes, plus the high humidity.

 For those who also don’t have a place to work, or wouldn’t be able to visualize how to build the overly complicated reclining couch/bed that I originally designed, we have come up with another idea using readily available materials that can be made into a couch or a bed.
 So in reality, you don’t “have” to build anything if you don’t want to!
-You can read the book and be out there camping as soon as the components are obtained (hopefully though my links… hint, hint!)
+You can read the book and be out there camping as soon as the components are obtained.
+That can be in as little as a few hours, depending on what materials you use and how you use them!

-In between the comfortable temps and humidity I’m going to be working inside… editing the book, and working out all the other details that have to be done on the computer… and attending to the rest of life which so often gets in the way.
+In between the uncomfortable temps and humidity here, I’m going to be working inside… editing the book, and working out all the other details that have to be done on the computer… and attending to the rest of life which so often gets in the way.

-Our concept would be perfectly livable, even for two people, if we didn’t have so many possessions from over 32 years of marriage.
-Some people may not have all this “stuff”.
-I read several blogs of younger people who travel the entire world in nothing more than a Volkswagen Westphalia camper van or a Land Rover or Toyota SUV, and they manage to fit all their necessities in without pulling a trailer.
-But for us, there are certain things that we can’t get rid of yet, and when we get rid of the house, that stuff will have to go with us or we will have to pay storage rental.
-We may have to do that for the first year or so, anyway, but by then, we should be able to digitize what we need to, dispose of the physical parts of it, and take the rest with us.
-A minivan just will not have enough storage space for us.
+Our concept for a minivan camper is perfectly livable, even for two people, and for months at a time, if they need it.
+I am reading several blogs of younger people who travel the entire world in nothing more than a Volkswagen Westphalia camper van or a Land Rover or Toyota SUV, and they manage to fit all their necessities in without pulling a trailer.
+But for us older and more established folks, there are certain things that we can’t get rid of yet, so we still have to have room for all that “stuff”, and it will have to go with us or we will have to pay for rented storage.
+We may have to do that for the first few years or so, but by then, we should be able to digitize what we need to, dispose of the physical “stuff”, and keep the rest with us in our RV.
+A minivan just will not have enough storage space for us for full-time living space.

 All of the other RV’s in the header picture were ours, too, plus “many more which came before” and of which I don’t even have pictures anymore, or else they are buried on old Kodak slides somewhere and will have to be found first, and then converted to digital format.
-And from 30 years of past experience, I also have most of the other camping gear (not attached to an RV) that I need.
-All I need are the couch/bed, the cushions/mattress for it, and “maybe” the optional cabinet, which will be custom made, plus a few smaller items unique to this minivan, and as I said we “could” get by without most of it.
+And from 30 years of past experience, I also have most of the other camping gear (not attached to an RV) that we need.
+All we need are the couch/bed, the cushions/mattress for it, and a few smaller items unique to this minivan.

-Everything that goes into the minivan besides the bed platform and the cabinet that I designed (and don’t even recommend for others) is strictly stock merchandise that we already have, or is available anywhere.
-We have already purchased a rear tent with the optional rain fly (TailVeil.com), but any other awning or canopy can be added later.
-We seem to have nearly everything else except the auxiliary “jump start” battery pack… but even that is not a necessity.
+Everything that goes into the minivan besides the bed platform is strictly stock merchandise that we already have, or is available anywhere.
+We have already purchased a rear tent with the optional rain fly (TailVeil.com), but any other (optional) awning or canopy can be added later.
 And with a little imagination, and this book, you can design your own system that will work for you.

 Many people have said that 94 pages is too big for a free book… that I should be charging for it!
 And that is what I plan to do, as soon as I can take care of a few arrangements.
 I believe in over-delivering on value.
 If you think the book is not of value to you, and you think you have better ideas, that’s fine… for YOU.
 There is not one person on this earth that can satisfy everyone’s needs.
 But most people will find value in this book in one way or the other, whether it be the electrical knowledge, a product revealed that you didn’t know about, or a technique that might make your own process go quicker and easier.
 NO ONE knows it all.

-This book will reveal how you can “create” (not build) your own minivan camper conversion and still have all the luxuries of home, including stand-up room, bathroom facilities and a shower with “on demand” hot water that will never leave you cold, a comfortable double recliner that makes (up to) a queen size bed (if you go over the wheel wells), TWO powered coolers for all the food you will need, a grill, a stove AND a microwave to cook with, an auxiliary battery system with 120 volt power, air conditioning, heating and much more… all without ever making a single hole or modification to your minivan!
+This book will reveal how you can “create” (not build) your own minivan camper conversion and still have all the luxuries of home, including stand-up room, bathroom facilities and a shower with “on demand” hot water that will never leave you cold, a comfortable couch that makes a bed big enough for two, a powered cooler for all the refrigerated food you will need, a stove to cook with, an auxiliary battery system with 120 volt power, air conditioning, heating and much more… all without ever making a single hole or modification to your minivan!

 One of the comments on the forums was there’s “not enough pictures” on the blog yet.
 OK, that’s good constructive criticism.
 But you have to remember, this is a CONCEPT.
-It hasn’t been built yet, and because the site is NEW, very few pictures have been contributed yet… except by me!
+It should be up to the reader to develop pictures in his mind as to what HE or SHE needs.
+I’ll add photos to the blog as I have time to deal with them.

 So here’s a preview of what I am STILL working on.
-If I have drawings like this n the future, I will put them on the site… not in the ebook, for the simple reason that I will also make them downloadable as pdf’s so you can see ALL the detail.
+If I have drawings like this in the future, I will put them on the site, as well as in the ebook.
+I will also make them downloadable as pdf’s so you can see ALL the detail.
 This stuff doesn’t magically appear!
-It takes hours to do these drawings, after days of experimentation to make sure all the measurements are right!
+It takes hours to do these drawings!
 The drawing below is only a rough draft.
 The more detail, the longer it takes.
 And by the way, for you who don’t know how to use Excel to draw, the little red dots are reference “foot markers” starting from the upper left corner.
-Each cell in the program is one inch, which is the extent of the accuracy on this program.
+Each cell in the program is one inch, which is enough accuracy to show intent on this program.
+A new drawing can be scaled to whatever you want.

-In fact, this is only my first idea for the concept!
-Since this was drawn I have changed things again… many times, hopefully for something better!
-But I also have to compromise on what I reveal here if I expect to make any money off this project.
-If I give you all the answers and drawings on the blog, I will no longer have information to trade for dollars.
+In fact, this drawing is only my first idea for the concept!
+I have since changed things many times, hopefully for something better!
+But I also have to compromise on what I reveal here if I expect to make any money off the sale of my book.
+If I give you all the answers and drawings here or on the blog, I will no longer have information to trade for dollars.

-I’m a Taurus, 66 years old, slightly irreverent, tell it like it is, know what I have done, where I am going from here, and honest to a fault.
+I’m a Taurus, 69 years old, slightly irreverent, tell it like it is, know what I have done, where I am going from here, and honest to a fault.
 Sometimes too honest.
-I have managed many businesses over the years, both for myself and other people/corporations, valued at up to eight million dollars (in 1970’s money).
-All of them dealt with high levels of customer service.
-I don’t play politics well.
+I have built many things and managed many businesses over the years, both for myself and other people/corporations, valued at up to eight million dollars (in 1970’s money).
+All of them dealt with high levels of customer service, but I don’t play politics well.
 I am a good listener AND a teacher, and try to explain things very thoroughly so that even “slow” learners can understand it.
 (I used to teach remedial math to fifth graders, and also taught electrical code and troubleshooting classes to adults!)

 Any customer who has dealt with me knows that when someone brings something up that is wrong with one of my sites, I immediately reply and take action to fix it or make it better.
 That’s part of proper customer service.
 I don’t sit for days or weeks on my emails, nor do I ignore the comments on my blogs like many people do.
 Maybe I am “old school”, but based on the stats I see about education in this country, and what has happened to proper customer service… I’ll keep doing things MY way.